-Although SOHO continues to operate, the next advance in space-based coronagraphs, Solar TErrestrial RElations Observatory (STEREO), is already in operation.
+Although SOHO continues to operate, the next advance in space-based coronagraphs, STEREO, is already in operation.
 STEREO observes the Sun in 3-D with two identical spacecraft.
 One spacecraft orbits ahead (STEREO-A) and the other trails the Earth (STEREO-B).
 Each spacecraft has two coronagraphs (COR1 and COR2) and two heliospheric imagers (HI1 and HI2).

-COR1 has an annular field of view from 1.3-4.0 R{\odot} with a resolution of 7.5 arcsec pixel-1, and a bandpass of 650-660 nm.
-COR2 has an annular field of view from 2-15 R{\odot} with a resolution of 15 arcsec pixel-1 and a bandpass of 650-750 nm.
-HI1 is centered 13.28° from the Sun with a square field of view 20° wide, a resolution of 70 arcsec pixel-1, and a bandpass of 650-750 nm.
-HI2 is centered 53.36° from the Sun with a square field of view 70° wide, a resolution of 240 arcsec pixel-1, and a bandpass of 400-1000 nm.
-The heliospheric imagers on STEREO-A look back at the Earth-Sun line, while the heliospheric imagers on STEREO-B look ahead at the Earth-Sun line (Kaiser 2005; Howard et al. 2008).
+COR1 has an annular field of view from 1.3 to 4.0 R{\odot} with a resolution of 7.5 arcsec pixel-1, and a bandpass of 6500-6600 Å. COR2 has an annular field of view from 2 to 15 R{\odot} with a resolution of 15 arcsec pixel-1 and a bandpass of 6500-7500 Å. HI1 is centered 13°.28 from the Sun with a square field of view 20° wide, a resolution of 70 arcsec pixel-1, and a bandpass of 6500-7500 Å. HI2 is centered 53°.36 from the Sun with a square field of view 70° wide, a resolution of 240 arcsec pixel-1, and a bandpass of 4000-10,000 Å. The heliospheric imagers on STEREO-A look back at the Earth-Sun line, while the heliospheric imagers on STEREO-B look ahead at the Earth-Sun line (Kaiser 2005; Howard et al. 2008).

 STEREO's bandpasses, imaging sequences, and processing techniques are not as favorable for discovering comets as those of SOHO.
-However, it has observed dozens of Kreutz comets which were seen by SOHO (e.g. Marsden & Battams (2008a,b); Marsden et al. (2008)) and recently discovered its first Kreutz comets which were apparently unobserved by SOHO (Battams et al. 2008).
+However, it has observed more than 100 Kreutz comets which were seen by SOHO (e.g., Marsden & Battams 2008a, 2008b; Marsden et al. 2008) and has discovered more than a dozen Kreutz comets which were apparently unobserved by SOHO (Battams et al. 2008).
 STEREO cannot rival SOHO in sheer quantity of sungrazer detections, but the multiple vantage points provided by combining STEREO-A, STEREO-B, and/or SOHO data allow parallactic determination of orbits, resulting in much greater certainty.
-Furthermore, STEREO's larger field of view should help understand the lightcurve behavior of Kreutz comets at distances larger than 30 R_o.
+Furthermore, STEREO's larger field of view should help understand the light curve behavior of Kreutz comets at distances larger than $30 R{\odot}$.
 Observations at these distances are likely to reveal a sharp increase in brightness from $\sim r^{-4}$ to $\sim r^{-7}$, and the heliocentric distance of this increase will give insight into the mechanism which causes it.

 The stereoscopic viewing capabilities have already been used to derive the position of the comet's tail in three dimensions using direct triangulation (Thompson 2009).
-This analysis revealed that the particles making up the tail were released 18-22 hours before perihelion (17-21 R{\odot}) and confirmed that the tail shape can be characterized by a synchrone with no motion out of the plane, as suggested by Sekanina (2000b) using low resolution SOHO images.
-Investigation of other well observed tails may demonstrate a link between the formation of a tail and the abrupt change in brightening slope seen between 20-30 R{\odot} , and may improve estimates of the size of the dust particles in the tail.
+This analysis revealed that the particles making up the tail were released 18-24 hr before perihelion (18-22 R{\odot}) and confirmed that the tail shape can be characterized by a synchrone with no motion out of the plane, as suggested by Sekanina (2000b) using low-resolution SOHO images.
+Investigation of other well-observed tails may demonstrate a link between the formation of a tail and the abrupt change in brightening slope seen between 20 and $30~R{\odot}$, and may improve estimates of the size of the dust particles in the tail.

 Multiple viewing geometries will also allow a direct calculation of the scattering phase dependence by comparing the apparent magnitude of a comet as seen by each spacecraft.
-Understanding the dependence of scattering on the phase angle will allow estimates of the sizes of typical particles in the coma and of the dust to gas ratio of the coma.
-This will also improve the correction of the apparent magnitudes in the SOHO field of view, since the comets Marcus (2007b) used to calculate the phase dependence were observed at much larger heliocentric distances and may have had different compositions, dust size distributions, and dust to gas ratios than do sungrazing comets.
+Understanding the dependence of scattering on the phase angle will allow estimates of the sizes of typical particles in the coma and of the dust-to-gas ratio of the coma.
+This will also improve the correction of the apparent magnitudes in the SOHO field of view, since the comets (Marcus 2007b) used to calculate the phase dependence were observed at much larger heliocentric distances and may have had different compositions, dust size distributions, and dust-to-gas ratios than do sungrazing comets.